 A Fragment Annotator is a module that generates determined fragment annotations.
 By “determined” we mean fragment annotations determined by this module that are used in later TL steps.

-There are several reasons for performing this additional fragment annotation step: (i) there are no fragment annotations provided by the user; (ii) the fragment annotations provided by the user are too broad, covering coordinate, subordinate or complex clauses (e.g. “The food was bad and the leg room was too small”).
+There are several reasons for performing this additional fragment annotation step: (i) If there are no fragment annotations provided by the user; (ii) if the fragment annotations provided by the user are too broad, covering coordinate, subordinate or complex clauses (e.g. “The food was bad and the leg room was too small”).
 If no fragment annotations are provided, the module performs its own analysis of the text, and produces determined fragment annotations.
 If assumed fragments were given, the module iterates over them, and refines them if they are found to be complex expressions to produce the determined fragment annotations.
 The span of the determined fragment annotations may coincide with a fragment annotation provided by the user, or can cover contiguous or non-contiguous portions of the user's annotation.

 The annotations produced are added to the input CAS, enriching the text's representation.